gma/nesta/README.md

 You'll find configuration options for your site in `config/config.yml`.
 The defaults will work, but you'll want to tweak it before you go very far.

-That's it - you can launch a local web server in development mode using mr-sparkle...
+That's it — you can launch a local web server in development mode using the `mr-sparkle` dev server:

     $ bundle exec mr-sparkle config.ru

-...then point your web browser at http://localhost:8080.
+Point your web browser at http://localhost:8080.
 Start editing the files in `content/pages` (see the [docs on writing content] for full instructions).

 You can either [deploy it] behind a web server, or build a static version of your site:

-    $ nesta build  # but see config.yml for related settings
+    $ nesta build  # but see config.yml for build settings

 [installing Ruby]: https://www.ruby-lang.org/en/documentation/installation/
 [docs on writing content]: http://nestacms.com/docs/creating-content/